 Diversity & Inclusion

 Anthem’s commitment to diversity and inclusion makes us a stronger organization.
 Our culture is essential to attracting talent that understands and connects with our consumers.
-It creates spaces where different perspectives and experiences are valued, lets us develop innovative thinking, and unifies our employees behind our shared purpose—to deliver trusted and caring solutions to the evolving healthcare needs of our communities.
+It creates spaces where different perspectives and experiences are valued; it lets us develop innovative thinking and unifies our associates behind our mission—to improve lives and communities and make healthcare simpler.

 Associate Resource Groups